-Electives should be taken to bring the total beyond the core courses to 20 units, including at least 17 Upper Division units.
-No more than 3 units of BIOL 490, 495, 499 and 526 combined may be used, and they may not be used to satisfy either lab or field requirements.
-Electives may include any Upper Division Biology course (except those explicitly excluded in their description) or the following:
+Electives should be taken to bring the total beyond the core courses to 20 units, including at least 17 units at the upper division level.
+No more than 3 units of BIOL 490, BIOL 495, BIOL 499 and BIOL 526 combined may be used, and they may not be used to satisfy either lab or field requirements.
+Electives may include any upper division Biology course (except those explicitly excluded in their description) or the following:

 BIOL 330/L Design and Analysis of Experiments and Lab (2/1)

 BIOL 447/L Full Immersion Research Experience (FIRE) and Lab (2/2)

 BIOL 449 Seminar on Topics in Tropical Biology (3)